MahdiMX0/MahdiMX0/README.md

 - 👋 Hi, I’m @MahdiMX0
 - 👀 I’m interested in IR
-- 🌱 I’m currently learning pytho and js and lua
+- 🌱 I’m currently learning python and js and lua and php and C# C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me inbox@mahdimxo.email

 <!---
 MahdiMX0/MahdiMX0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.